muhammedoganay/technical-discussion/README.md

 ### Colab

-this is  an example of [my CoLab] (https://github.com/muhammedoganay/technical-discussion/blob/main/technical_docs.ipynb)
+this is  an example of my [notebook](https://github.com/muhammedoganay/technical-discussion/blob/main/technical_docs.ipynb)